Location

 Any violation of this Code of Conduct will not be tolerated at CSTA events.
 Anyone asked by a CSTA staff member or affiliate to stop engaging in unacceptable behavior is expected to comply immediately.
 If a participant engages in unacceptable behavior or fails to comply with expected behavior at any time during the event, CSTA will take action it deems appropriate, including but not limited to removing the participant from the event.

 If you witness or are subjected to unacceptable behavior or have any other concerns at a CSTA event, notify a CSTA staff member as soon as possible.
-If you have questions in advance of the event regarding the Code of Conduct or its implementation, please contact CSTA at events@csteachers.org or call/text (740) 278-3224.
+If you have questions in advance of the event regarding the Code of Conduct or its implementation, please contact CSTA at emergency@csteachers.org.
 This email will be monitored by our leadership team during events.

 Reporting and Escalation